ProjectorRays/ProjectorRays/README.md

 Development builds are available on the [releases page](https://github.com/ProjectorRays/ProjectorRays/releases).

-To use it, drop a movie file on `projectorrays.exe`.
+To use it, drop a movie or cast file on `projectorrays.exe`.
 ProjectorRays will output `.ls` files with decompiled source code in the same folder as the movie.

 ### *nix

 Install Boost 1.72.0 or later and zlib.
 Run `make` to build.

-To use it, run `./projectorrays MOVIE_FILE`.
+To use it, run `./projectorrays FILE`.
 ProjectorRays will output `.ls` files with decompiled source code in the current working directory.

 ## Credits